keuriseu/keuriseu.github.io/_posts/2019-02-18-heart's-week.md

 Nothing much happening.
 Sean keeps growing.
 I'm studying.
 Soyeon learns how to cook in the oven.

+I had a migraine which came after the midterms.
+My eyes started twitching involuntarily.
+I should have seen it coming.
+It knocked me out one whole day.

 ## Snaps

 ![](/assets/img/1902/20180210-sean.jpg ".")